Review of Dreamworld – Australia’s Biggest Theme Park

 - Dreamworld is open from 10 am until 5 pm, 7 days per week

-- the toilets all have baby-changing facilities and disability access
+- Toilets have baby-changing facilities and disability access

-- there are lockers near the entry to save you carrying bags around all day ($10 per day)
+- Lockers are near the entry to save you carrying bags around all day ($10 per day)

-- there is a first-aid station if you need it
+- A first-aid station if available if you need it

-- there are LOTS of gift shops selling various merchandise, so it can be a good idea to encourage kids to bring their own spending money or discuss with them ahead of time about whether you will make any purchases.
+- Gift shops are a plenty, selling various merchandise, so it can be a good idea to encourage kids to bring their own spending money or discuss with them ahead of time about whether you will make any purchases.

-- to exit Dreamworld, you must walk through the LEGO store.
+- Exiting Dreamworld is via the LEGO store.
 This is an epic shop for any LEGO fan, with life-size LEGO structures to marvel over, a build-your-own Minifigure area and a “pick a brick” LEGO wall.
 You can also enter the LEGO store without paying for entry to Dreamworld.